FedSVD: Adaptive Orthogonalization for Private Federated Learning with LoRA: Experiments

-\myparagraph{SVD re-initialization frequency.} To examine the effect of the re-initialization frequency in \mymethod{FedSVD}, we conduct an ablation study where our SVD-based initialization is applied every ${1, 2, 5, 10}$ communication rounds.
-Each configuration is denoted as \mymethod{FedSVD} ($p$), where $p$ denotes re-initialization interval in rounds.
+\myparagraph{Overcoming the SVD bottleneck: (2) Frequency of SVD.} To further alleviate the computational burden, we explore reducing the frequency of SVD itself.
+Specifically, we conduct an ablation study in which SVD-based re-initialization is applied every $1, 2, 5,$ or $10$ communication rounds.

-As shown in \Cref{fig:svd_reinit_period}, all \mymethod{FedSVD} variants exhibit better convergence than FFA-LoRA, confirming the benefit of SVD re-initialization and its robustness to the choice of re-initialization interval.
-Given their comparable performance, variants with less frequent re-initialization offer a favorable trade-off when computational efficiency is prioritized.
-Moreover, the final accuracy remains stable across different re-initialization schedules, demonstrating the robustness of \mymethod{FedSVD} to this hyperparameter.
+Each configuration is denoted as \mymethod{FedSVD} ($n$), where $n\in\{1,2,5,10\}$ denotes the re-initialization interval in rounds.
+As shown in \Cref{fig:svd_reinit_period}, all \mymethod{FedSVD} ($n$) variants exhibit better convergence than FFA-LoRA, confirming the benefit of SVD re-initialization and its robustness to the choice of interval $n$.
+Given their comparable performance, variants with less frequent re-initialization offer a \emph{favorable trade-off} when computational efficiency is prioritized.
+Accuracy remains \emph{stable} across different re-initialization schedules, demonstrating the robustness of \mymethod{FedSVD} to hyperparameter $n$.